brennanbrown/jekyll-audit/README.md

 ## Notes
 - You can bypass build/serve using `--baseUrl` to point at a dev server.
 - Thresholds control CI failure.
 Adjust per your needs in config.
+- The workflow only installs Ruby gems if a `Gemfile` is present, and uses `bundle config set --local path 'vendor/bundle'` instead of the deprecated `--path` flag.